 Weather-proof your home: Keep the hot air out of your house through weatherproofing.
 Close your blinds during the day to keep the beating sun out, and open them at night to allow cool air to seep in.
 Also, have your caulking and insulation inspected to ensure that no air is leaking into your home around your windows.

-Most residents agree that air conditioning is worth the start-up cost, even in Seattle, Lynnwood & Tacoma.
+Most residents agree that air conditioning is worth the start-up cost, even in Pacific Northwest cities like Seattle, Lynnwood & Tacoma.
 It will help you and your family to remain secure and cool during the hot summer days.

 Use the foregoing tips to help you keep your utility bill low while improving your quality of life.
 If you think you might like central air installed in your home before the hot weather arrives, contact us today for a quote or to get any of your questions answered.